tank-trax/vital/README.md

-This build represents my personal modifications to the jucer file and parts of the source to successfully build Vitalium Standalone with JACK support and the VST3 plugin for Linux.
-The VST2 portion has been removed and there has been no attempt at modifying the LV2.
-I did try to build the LV2 and got as far as it loaded in jalv.gtk3 but without any GUI.
+This build represents my personal modifications to the `jucer` and `make` files as well as other parts of the source to successfully build Vitalium as a Standalone with JACK support, a VST3 and an LV2 plugin for Linux/GNU.
+The changes I have managed to integrate into this build would have not be possible with crucial fixes that were implemented by falkTX (changes involded removing the Log in, authorization, downloading and phoning home) and taylordotfish (LV2 fixes) in their respective forks.

-These modifications have been tested and built successfully on Debian Buster, and should build on any Linux distribution.
+Successfully tested and built on Debian Buster.

 instructions

 ```
 git clone https://github.com/tank-trax/vitalium.git
 cd vitalium
-git checkout vitalium-1.0.6
-cd plugin/builds/linux_vst/
-make CONFIG=Release
+make
 ```

+This will produce the Standalone and VST3 in `vitalium/plugin/builds/linux_vst/build/` and the LV2 in `vitalium/plugin/builds/linux_lv2/`

 I have made every effort to comply with Matt's wishes to remove all mention of "Vital", "Vital Audio", "Tytel" or "Matt Tytel" from the jucer, Makefile and all source code as well as take away any mention of or link to https://vital.audio, https://account.vital.audio or https://store.vital.audio

-Small tweaks include the "Check for Updates" section has been removed from the About screen and the "Download Content" button has been removed from the Pop-up window.

-If any one would like to contribute to this build in a graphic design capacity (to change the allure or skin so that is is unique from Vital) I would welcome such changes with enthusiasm.

 ## What can you do with the source
 The source code is licensed under the GPLv3.
 If you download the source or create builds you must comply with that license.